 A sob broke out from the young woman and before she could resist, the two guards took her by the arms and led her away.
 Her one angel wing bent and flopping helplessly, mirroring the feelings of its wearer.
 Her eyes stayed focused on Henri, hoping he would somehow overcome the truth and save her.
 She hoped that their love was strong and could transcend the constraints of the social hierarchy.
 To add to her bitter sadness, Henri only stood there rigidly with a cold and distant expression on his handsome face that she had never seen directed at her before and he watched silently as they dragged her away.

 When Danielle was gone from the courtyard, Henri turned and left as well, and walked out up onto a terrace.
-He could not stand to be in the presence of others at the moment, his emotions were too many and too jumbled that he needed his solitude.
+He could not stomach the presence of others at the moment, his emotions were too many and too jumbled that he needed his solitude.

 Francis caught the insinuation, "I really do wish that after all these years you would've dropped that issue, dear."

 "I should go after her… I love her..."
 He said to himself, "No...
 I don't know Danielle… she lied to me… I know a Nicole that does not exist."
 He argued with himself as his hair dampened and the rain soaked into his doublet.